OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 The name Bruce Lee is synonymous with roundhouse kicks, and a string of movies that saw him fighting off bad guys with one fell punch.
 The actor is widely credited as giving East Asia positive representation in Western popular culture.
 On top of being one of the first Asian men cast in a Hollywood leading role, he almost single-handedly popularised kung fu – inspiring generations of kids around the world to train for their black belts.

 Lee was American in many ways: he was born in San Francisco, married a woman from Washington and is, of course, a US cinema legend.
-Yet the makings of this kung fu hero lie thousands of miles away, on the sun-kissed shores and rickety hutongs of Hong Kong.
+Yet the makings of this kung fu hero lie thousands of miles away, on the shores and alleyways of Hong Kong.

 “Xiao Long was born in the United States, but the place where he really took root and became a world-famous martial artist was Hong Kong”, explains Robert Lee, Bruce’s younger brother in an interview with the popular fansite Bruce Lee Club.
 He refers to his older sibling by his Chinese name, which translates as ‘Little Dragon’.
 “From an outstanding child star to his martial arts enlightenment as a young man, he regarded Hong Kong as his hometown.”

 You can see signs of Bruce Lee’s legacy scattered throughout Hong Kong.
 There’s the Fist Of Fury statue along the waterfront in Tsim Sha Tsui.
 There’s the Bruce Lee Club on Nathan Road, where the actor lived as a child.
 And then there’s the vast Bruce Lee: Kung Fu, Art, Life exhibition at the Hong Kong Heritage Museum, with hundreds of artefacts and installations from his life and career.